SuperYosh23/Orbus/README.md

 - [ ] Auto-update functionality

 ## DISCLAIMER:
-This project is almost entirely AI genarated.
-Sorry if this upsets anyone.
+This project is mostly entirely AI generated.
+Sorry if that bothers or upsets you.